GFDRR/open-risk-data-dashboard/docs/glossary.md

 ## Travis CI

 [Travis CI](https://travis-ci.com/GFDRR/open-risk-data-dashboard) is a _continuous integration_ service we use to deploy the frontend application when it satisfies our quality criteria.

+## Front-end

+It is an HTML/CSS/JavaScript set of pages to present informations in the context of user expectations.
+Dynamic data are fetched from the back-end application, via its API.

+## Back-end

+It is a Python application that stores the data in a database and exposes them via an API, to be queried by the front-end application or any other sofware with an Internet access.

+## API

+It is an interface to share and receive structured data.
+It helps to decouple the storage of the data from their presentation.